 D.1 Motivation

 This Question has developed a series of data models, signalling requirements and protocols related Recommendations on control, management and orchestration of bearer network resources.
-It is expected that the standardization on the above aspect continues, including but not limited to Software-Defined Networking (SDN), Network Function Virtualization (NFV), cloud computing networking, network slicing, IMT-2020 network and beyond, network virtualization, IPv6 transition, future networks (FN), and expands to new ITU-T study area, such as Artificial Intelligence/Machine Learning (AI/ML) and big data driven networking, Distributed Ledger Technology, distributed cloud, Multi-access Edge Computing (MEC), computing power networking, and other emerging IT supporting bearer network technologies.
+It is expected that the standardization on the above aspect continues, including but not limited to Software-Defined Networking (SDN), Network Function Virtualization (NFV), cloud computing networking, network slicing, IMT-2020 network and beyond, network virtualization, IPv6 transition, future networks (FN), big data driven networking, service function chaining, computing power network, service aware network, and expands to other ITU-T study area, such as Artificial Intelligence/Machine Learning (AI/ML) , Distributed Ledger Technology, distributed cloud, Multi-access Edge Computing (MEC), confidential computing, and other emerging IT supporting technologies used for bearer network.

 The behaviour of the traffic which is generated by more and more new services, such as the service enabled by SDN, NFV, cloud computing networking, and other emerging IT supporting bearer network technologies, is very different from the traffic generated by the traditional NGN services.
 Accordingly, the architecture to control such new traffic may become more complicated.
 Bearer network signalling requirements are closely related to network resource control mechanisms and protocols.

-Recommendations in force for which the Question is responsible: Q.1970, Q.1990, Q.2630, Q.2761-2764, Q.2920, Q.2931 and Q.2932.1, Q.3150/Y.1416, Q.3151/Y.1417, Q.3300, Q.3301.1, Q.3302.1, Q.3303.0, Q.3303.1, Q.3303.2, Q.3303.3, Q.3304.1, Q.3304.2, Q.Suppl.51, Q.Suppl.67, Q.3316, Q.3405, Q.3716, Q.3718, Q.3740, Q.3741.
+As one of the major network development trends, network automation promotes the network configuration and deployment agility, and leads the whole network more predictable and uniform.
+Network automation could be implemented based on the collection of some above-mentioned network and related IT supporting technologies, and the standardized modelling languages, tools, and processes.Recommendations in force for which the Question is responsible: Q.1970, Q.1990, Q.2630, Q.2761-2764, Q.2920, Q.2931 and Q.2932.1, Q.3150/Y.1416, Q.3151/Y.1417, Q.3300, Q.3301.1, Q.3302.1, Q.3303.0, Q.3303.1, Q.3303.2, Q.3303.3, Q.3304.1, Q.3304.2, Q.Suppl.51, Q.Suppl.67, Q.3316, Q.3405, Q.3716, Q.3718, Q.3740, Q.3741,Q.3059, Q.3061, Q.4067, Q.3406.

 D.2 Question